 RATING: T for language and adult themes.

-SEASON: Third season set during the episode The Return.
+SEASON: Third season sometime after Phantoms but before The Return.

 CATEGORY: a little of this, a little of that.